Understanding the tax-advantaged SEP IRA

 Tax advantage

-As we mentioned, SEP IRAs must be traditional IRAs, meaning contributions are made pre-tax, investment growth is tax-deferred, and distributions are subject to ordinary income taxes.
+As mentioned, SEP IRAs must be traditional IRAs, meaning contributions are made pre-tax, investment growth is tax-deferred, and distributions are subject to ordinary income taxes.

 A solo 401(k) can accept either traditional or Roth contributions (or both).
 As a result, business owners can choose whether they want the tax benefit upfront or during retirement.